Let's Talk About Cannabidiol (CBD)

 These products are super tough to study, because every sample can widely differ from the next.
 Like most unregulated substances, it’s like the wild west out there, and you don’t know exactly what you’re getting, so talk with your doctor and dose slowly.

-While it’s relatively safe, side effects from CBD may include:
+While it’s relatively safe, you may experience some CBD side effects.
+They can include:

 However, there's accumulating evidence that it can have significant drug interactions with certain other medications.
 This is because CBD is metabolized in the liver by a group of enzymes called CYPs.
 When cannabidiol is present in the body it can prevent CYPs from metabolizing other drugs, including those for: